DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 The taproom is as described in <span class="citation">N2c.
 Taproom (p.
 100)</span>.
 However, add the following text to the end of this area's description:

 <div class="description">
 <p>Nearly a dozen Vallakians sit scattered across the various tables, nursing mugs of wine or bowls of hearty stew.
 Along the staircase, a colorfully dressed man wearing a feathered, wide-brimmed hat gestures wildly at the head of a long table, holding the rapt attention of the several patrons sitting there.
-You hear a wave of laugher rippled through the group, followed by a smattering of light applause.</p>
+You hear a wave of laugher ripple through the group, followed by a smattering of light applause.</p>
 </div>

 The man is the ringmaster Rictavio, who is largely as described in <span class="citation">Rictavio (p.
 238)</span> and <span class="citation">N2c.
 Taproom (p.
 100)</span>.
 Two of the five listeners at his table are Nikolai and Karl Wachter, who are as described in <span class="citation">N2c.
 Taproom (p.
 100)</span>.
 ![[Rictavio.png]]
+<span class="credit">"Rictavio" by Caleb Cleveland.
+Support him on <a href="https://patreon.com/calebisdrawing/">Patreon!</a></span>

 When the players first enter the inn, [[Non-Player Characters#Danika Dorakova|Danika]], who is waiting tables, greets them and asks them to wait at the bar while she tends to other patrons.

 If the characters approach the bar, [[Non-Player Characters#Urwin Martikov|Urwin]] exits the kitchen carrying a tray of fresh-baked bread, hot beet stew, and wolf steaks, which he sets down on the bar.
 (The food smells mouthwateringly delicious.)
 Szoldar Szoldarovich and Yevgeni Krushkin are also seated at the bar, and are as described in <span class="citation">N2c.
 Taproom (p.
 100)</span>.